 The Management Board of S IMMO AG consists of three members who are jointly responsible for managing the Company's day-to-day affairs.
 The responsibilities are determined by statutory provisions, the articles of incorporation and the Group's internal rules and procedures.
 The Management Board is guided by the principles of responsible management, and its objective is to increase earnings performance and the value of the Group.
 In this, professional control and management based on general business and property-related indicators are of material importance.
 In the best interests of the Group and in line with our commitment to good corporate governance, the Management Board works closely with the Supervisory Board.
 At year-end, the Supervisory Board consisted of eight members.
-More information on the managing bodies is shown on pages 6-7.
-The details of compliance with the Austrian Corporate Governance Code are given on pages 10-13.
+The details of compliance with the Austrian Corporate Governance Code are given on pages 75-78.